Twitter vs. Facebook: Which Is Best for Your Business?

 At the same time, it’s important to remember that trending news and other content posted on Twitter moves at an extremely fast pace.

-That’s why if you’re considering using Twitter for your business it’s important to think about the kind of content you create and if it would be compatible with such a fast-paced social network.
+That’s why if you’re considering using Twitter, it’s important to think about the kind of content you create and if it would be compatible with such a fast-paced social network.

 For instance, if you intend to share quick business tips, infographics, or trending news with your audience, it may be well worth your while to join Twitter.

-Still, the downside is that since new content is being generated constantly on Twitter, it’s easy for your Tweets to get lost.
-This means there’s a chance that few people will actually see your content, which makes it difficult to get traction on a post, especially if you’re a new business.
+Still, the downside is that since new content is being generated constantly on Twitter, it’s easy for your scheduled Tweets to get lost.
+This means there’s a chance that few people will actually see your content.

 Facebook: A Look at User Engagement